OSU-NLP-Group/TravelPlanner/README.md

 ## Updates

+- 2024/10/23: Release the models finetuned on TravelPlanner.
 - 2024/7/14: Support [reference information](./database) in JSON format.
 - 2024/4/28: Update the [warnings](https://github.com/OSU-NLP-Group/TravelPlanner/tree/main?tab=readme-ov-file#%EF%B8%8Fwarnings), please note that we strictly prohibit any form of cheating.
 - 2024/4/21: Provide [format check tool](./postprocess/format_check.py)  for testset submission files.
 You can run it to check if there are any format errors in your file.